odlot/devsecops-bootcamp/README.md

 - Git
 - TFSec

+**Note**: TFsec seems to be part of trivy now, but it can be installed manually as seen in `.github/workflows/project-15.yml`.

 ### Project 16 - Create Multi-Region CloudTrail Trail and Forward Logs to CloudWatch

 **Reference**: Module 11 - Logging & Monitoring for Security